-AWS provides everything you need to care for foster pets, including beds, toys, food, litter and medical care.
-All you need to provide a safe, comfortable room and lots of LOVE!
+Make a difference at home!
+When animals require more involved or long-term care, or if they are too young to be adopted, foster volunteers care for them in their homes.
+AWS provides everything you need to care for foster pets, including beds, toys, food, litter, puppy pads and medical care.
+You provide a safe, comfortable space and lots of LOVE!

-Cat/kitten foster: Kittens are not old enough to be adopted until they are 8-12 weeks old, so we rely on volunteers to take care of them.
-Throughout “kitten season,” we take in orphaned kittens, pregnant moms, and moms with kittens.
+Kittens are not old enough to be adopted until they are 8-12 weeks old, so we rely on volunteers to take care of them.
+Throughout the year, but most frequently in the spring, summer and early fall, we take in orphaned kittens, pregnant moms, and moms with kittens.
 We like to get them into foster care right away.
-Fostering can last from a few weeks to a few months, depending on the age of the kittens and their individual needs.
-Kitten season lasts through the summer and into the early fall.
+Fostering can last a few days, a few weeks to a few months, depending on the age of the kittens and their individual needs.

-Dog/puppy foster: Puppies not old enough for adoption and their mothers stay in foster homes where mom has the quiet space needed to nurse her babies and where the puppies can learn and grow.
+Before they reach adoption age (8-12 weeks old), puppies stay in foster homes where mom has quiet space to nurse her babies and where the puppies can learn and grow.
 Puppy fostering can last a few weeks or a few months, depending on the puppies’ ages and needs.
-While we do not have an official “puppy season,” like we do for kittens, our needs for puppy fosters vary throughout the year.

-Behavior Foster: Some pets come to us a little nervous or needing to brush up on some skills to help them become the best family pet possible.
+Some pets come to us a little nervous or needing to brush up on some skills to help them become the best family pet possible.
 We rely on the help of foster families to provide training, socialization and stability to help these animals learn and grow.
 Fostering can also provide much needed relaxation and a break for pets that find the shelter to be a stressful environment.
-Volunteer training level and time commitment can vary (from as short as an overnight to as long as a few months).
+Volunteer training level and time commitment can vary, from as short as an overnight to as long as a few months.

 To get started, please fill out the foster care application.
 After receiving your application, we will be in touch regarding foster needs we have.
 Thank you!